deas/argocd-conductr/README.md

 We use single level environment staging with one cluster per environment.
 We do not use names and namespaces in this context.
 This should help with isolation, loose coupling, support the cattle model and keep things simpler.
 We want cluster scoped staging.
 Using another nested level introduces issues ("Matrjoschka Architecture").

+We prefer Pull over Push.

+We focus on one "Platform Team" managing many clusters using a single repo.
+It should enable ArgoCD embedding for Application verticals.

 Following the App of Apps pattern, our `local` root `Application` is at (`envs/local`).
 The root app kicks off various `ApplicationSets` covering similarly shaped (e.g. `helm`/`kustomize`) apps hosted in [`apps`](./apps).
 Within that folder, we do not want Argo CD resources.
 This helps with separation and quick testing cycles.